david-owens-24/examples/README.md

 Note that, even if the database is recreated, the web scraping system will not work.
-More information can be found in WebScrapeInfo.pdf, but the gist of it is that the website completely changed a week before the project was due to be finished and no time was available to create a new system
+More information can be found in WebScrapeInfo.pdf, but the gist of it is that the website completely changed a week before the project was due to be finished and no time was available to create a new system.

-WebScrapeInfo.pdf refers to prototype systems.
-These have been intentionally omitted as they are bad

 IMPORTANT